The Bluetooth speaker market is full of so many options that it can be tough to find which one is best for your needs.

-So whether you're on the hunt for a rather smart offering from Sonos with the Sonos Roam or an incredibly powerful choice like the Ultimate Ears BOOM 3, we've got you covered right here, along with our guide to picking the best Bluetooth speaker for you.
+So whether you're on the hunt for a stunning Sonos option with the Sonos Roam or a cracking all-round choice with the JBL Flip 5, we've got you covered right here, along with our guide to picking the best Bluetooth speaker for you.

 Let's dive straight in.

 - Anker Soundcore Mini

 - Sony SRS-XB23

 Weight: 0.95 lb | Battery life: 10 hours | Additional Features: IP67 waterproof, WiFi, Google Assistant & Alexa support

 It's their first entry into the Bluetooth speaker market and we think comes packed with the usual Sonos charm thanks to features such as a 10-hour battery life and bundled WiFi connectivity making this a little more than your traditional Bluetooth speaker.